General Brock’s dying words: “Name a mediocre university after me” - The Beaverton

 QUEENSTON – With the Yankee foes vanquished from the battlefield of Queenston, our mortally wounded hero, Major General Sir , uttered his final words.

-Clutching one of the of the 49th Foot, the general – who had captured Fort Detroit, negotiated an alliance with the Mohawks, and oversaw the defence of from an American invasion – tried to inspire his men by proclaiming that one day their descendants may attend the university in the event that they’re not accepted elsewhere.
+Clutching one of the of the 49th Foot, the general – who had captured Fort Detroit, negotiated an alliance with the Mohawks, and oversaw the defence of Canada from an American invasion – tried to inspire his men by proclaiming that one day their descendants may attend the local university in the event that they’re not accepted elsewhere.

 “Push on, brave volunteers,” a wounded Brock said before collapsing.
 “And make the ’s mascot some type of…aggressive…carnivorous…ferret.”